| Twelfth Conference on Global Problem"The Rise of Japan and the Western World(I)"

 etc. that had previously been imported were being made at home during

 the course of the eighteenth century.
+The revolution under

 the Tokugawa regime involved new combinations.
 In combining the three